steidani/ConTrack/README.rst

 ConTrack - Contour Tracking
 ###########################
 =============================================================
-Tracking of circulation anomalies in weather and climate data
+Spatial and temporal tracking of circulation anomalies in weather and climate data
 =============================================================

 Based on the atmospheric blocking index by `Schwierz et al. (2004) <https://doi.org/10.1029/2003GL019341>`_ developed at the `Institute for Atmospheric and Climate Science, ETH Zurich <https://iac.ethz.ch/group/atmospheric-dynamics.html>`_.